 This is the behemoth of all bushcrafting knives.
 Weighing an entire pound, this monster of a tool was designed for heavy work (no pun intended).
 A make of 1095 Cro-Van carbon steel and chrome carbides make this blade exceptional at every task you throw at it, while still keeping its sharpness and form like none other.
 The knife is so strong that the handle was made with guards on both edges to protect your hand during great usage.
 The Companion is not flexible, but the blade can be detached to make a spearhead that would be enough to make any bear question attacking you.

 Eric Pangburn is a blogger, an avid sports fan, and ‘Naked & Afraid’ fan.
 He enjoys gear for guys, cool stuff, and cool survival gear.
 Also make sure you connect with him over on Twitter @DudeLiving.

 Keep Doing the Stuff of Self-Reliance,

-P.S. – You can also keep up with the Stuff we’re Doing on Twitter, Pinterest, Google +, YouTube and Facebook page… and over at the Doing the Stuff Network on Pinterest, Google +, and Facebook.
+P.S. – You can also keep up with the Stuff we’re Doing on Twitter, Pinterest, Google +, YouTube, Instagram, and Facebook… and over at the Doing the Stuff Network.

 P.P.S – If you find value in our blog, Dirt Road Girl and I would appreciate your vote on Top Prepper Sites!
 You can vote daily by clicking here or on the image below.
 Check out all the other value-adding sites while you’re there…